Loyew

+Loyew or Loyev (Лоеў, [loyew]; Лоев, [ˈloɪf]; Łojów) is an urban-type settlement in Gomel Region, Belarus.
+It serves as the administrative center of Loyew District.
+In 2018, its population was 6,698.
+As of 2025, it has a population of 6,028.

-The settlement is located along the right coast of the Dnieper River at its confluence with the Sozh.
+The settlement is located along the right coast of the Dnieper River at the confluence with the Sozh.

+History

-Loyew arose on the site of an ancient settlement of the Dregoviches within Principality of Chernigov.
+Loyew arose on the site of an ancient settlement of the Dregoviches within the Principality of Chernigov.
 The settlement was situated on the route from the Varangians to the Greeks.
-The first mention of the Loyew goes back to 1505 and it was known as Loyewa Hara (Loyew Hill).
+The first mention of Loyew goes back to 1505 and it was known as Loyewa Hara (Loyew Hill).
 The name is probably derived from the Abkhaz-Adyghe surname Loo.

-The town is known for the Battle of Loyew of July 31, 1649 during the Khmelnytsky Uprising.
-After the division of the Rzecz Pospolita in 1793, it became a part of the Russian Empire.
+The town is known for the Battle of Loyew of July 31, 1649, during the Khmelnytsky Uprising.
+After the division of the Polish–Lithuanian Commonwealth in 1793, it became a part of the Russian Empire.
 According to the results of the census held in 1897 the town had 4,667 inhabitants, among them 2150 Jews.
 There were 251 farms, 9 mills, 24 shops, 1 school, 1 post-office, 2 orthodox churches, 1 catholic church and 1 synagogue.

-In December 1926 Loyew was included in the Belarusian SSR and became the center of a raion.
-In 1938 it was granted the status of a city.
+In December 1926, Loyew was included in the Byelorussian SSR and became the center of Loyew District.
+In 1938, it was granted the status of a city.
 In 1941–1943, the city lost nearly 1,500 inhabitants.
-In 1962-1966 it was placed in the Rečyca Raion.
+In 1962-1966 it was placed in Rechytsa District.

 In the city there are building materials and dairy factories, a pedagogical school and musical school, a house of culture, and some libraries.
 There is The Church of the Holy Trinity in Loyew.